Stingless Bee FAQ

 *If your hive is anything other than a 3-part 25mm hoop pine honey OATH box, please contact us for confirmation of the empty box weight

 Note - it has not been great conditions for bee growth the last few years!
-A cold 2022 winter, 3 La Nina seasons and a wet 2023 summer means less time for bees out foraging and more time inside the hive consuming their stores without a solid period of recovery.
+A cold 2022 winter, 3 La Nina seasons and a wet 2023 AND 2024 summer means less time for bees out foraging and more time inside the hive consuming their stores without a solid period of recovery.
 It is likely hives will grow more slowly as a result.
+Ensure your hive is in the best position possible for the season, provide plenty of diverse forage that will give flower options year-round and more time are the only things you can do.

 • Do I need to divide my hive? + -